Updated June 28th, 2020.

 Ceviche three ways

 Trust me when I say that nobody does ceviche like Peru.
-This dish has been declared such a huge part of Peru’s cultural identity that there is even a celebration annually in its honour.
-Ceviche is traditionally a mix of raw fish, lemon, onion, coriander and chilli.
+Although the origins of ceviche have been long contested between Peru and Ecuador, this dish is such a huge part of Peru’s cultural identity that there is even a celebration annually in its honour.
+Ceviche is traditionally a mix of raw fish, lime, onion, coriander and chilli.

 During our class, we would be making three different types of ceviche: the traditional, a Japanese-Peruvian fusion which is very popular and another with passionfruit.